Nonadiabatic effect in high order harmonic generation revealed by a fully analytical method: Nonadiabatic effect in HHG

-In the spirit of SFA, the exponential factor $e^{-i\Theta}$ dominates the dipole moment Eq. (\ref{eq:frequency-dependent dipole moment2}).
-To demonstrate the applicability of this analytical method, we will first discuss the exponential factor $\Theta$ .
+According to the SFA, the exponential factor $e^{-i\Theta}$ dominates the dipole moment Eq. (\ref{eq:frequency-dependent dipole moment2}).
+To demonstrate the applicability of this analytical method, we will first discuss the exponential factor $\Theta$.
 This factor is critically important for the HHG yield as it is directly related to the ionization ratio \cite{Auguste_2012}.
 The variable $\Theta$ can be scaled by $U_p/\omega$, allowing us to define a new variable $\theta$ that satisfies the relation: